ktalke12/Labview-MiP/README.md

 Project:Untitled Project 1 >New >Targets and Devices...

 Change to "New Target or Device", expand the "LINX" folder, and select BeagleBone Black.
-Right click on the new BeagleBone Black(0.0.0.0) target and go to properties.
+Right click on the new BeagleBone Black(0.0.0.0) target and go to properties:

 BeagleBone Black(0.0.0.0)>Properties